On June 17th, 2009, on a Wednesday, at 23.32, I published my first official article on this blog. Tomorrow, there are 12 years from that moment.

 “What happens when I run out of inspiration?”;

-“What happens if I start publishing nonsense because there’s no chief editor to check what I write and I make a fool out of myself?”;
+“What happens if I start publishing nonsense because there’s no chief editor to check what I write, and I make a fool of myself?”;

-“What if I start this a little bit later when I will have a strategy?”.
+“What if I start this a little bit later when I have a strategy?”.

 How did Analytic Vision get started?

 One of the founders (Andrei Roșca) of a blog (Empower) where I guest posted gave me a quote from Herb Kelleher: “We have a strategy.
 It’s called doing things”.
 So, there I was, 8 years after getting my first article published, 4 years after winning an award for originality in psychology, and 1 ½ years after winning an award for best article in personal development.
 So, I started Analytic Vision with some event reviews:

 When You Don’t Need to Promote Your Business (20.06.2009)

 I don’t know exactly what I was expecting, but my initial reaction was a little silly: I got discouraged that the posts had few views, and I folded, coming back during the fall, in September.

 So I started to write mostly on what got my attention in the professional or cultural landscape and slowly moved to more evergreen topics, such as human resources, management, and Romanian tendencies, but with no clear direction.
 It seemed as if I flushed down the toilet the discipline and strategy I had proved in my previous work with others, but now I see that during my first years (2009-2011), I mainly was trying to prove myself that:

 I have the necessary discipline to persevere even though I wasn’t happy with the results;